powsybl/powsybl.github.io/docs/tools/convert-network.md

 ## Required parameters

 ### input-file
-Use the `--input-paramter` parameter to specify the path of the input file.
+Use the `--input-file` parameter to specify the path of the input file.

 ### output-file
-Use the `output-file` parameter to specify the path of the output file.
+Use the `--output-file` parameter to specify the path of the output file.

 ### output-format
 Use the `--output-format` parameter to specify the exporter to use for the export